jublonet/lacona-command-tweet/README.md

-# lacona-command-translate
+# lacona-command-tweet
-Lacona Command for translating strings and URLs
+Lacona Command for Tweeting